schul-cloud/wikimedia-content-adapter/README.md

 Query params:

 -	q = query value for searching.
--	page[limit] = max cout of result elements.
+-	page[limit] = max number of result elements.
 -	page[offset] = offset of the result elements.
 -	filer[filterKey] = filter for the result.
-The filterKey must be an key of the result object
+The filterKey must be an key of the result object.

 ## License